CERIT-SC/echo2/README.md

 ### Hash table
 Huge hash table is used during processing.
 It's size can be specified using option `--hash_size`.
-Size of hash table can greatly influence the performance and the memory requirements.
+This size can greatly influence performance and memory requirements.

 If you don't specify the size of the hash table, program will determine appropriate size of its own.
 It is recommended to leave it that way.
-Making hash table larger (than what would program decide) wouldn't necessarily improve performance.
+Making hash table larger, than what would program decide, wouldn't necessarily improve performance.
 There are cases where performance can even degrade.
-Making hash table smaller can be useful, if you want to save memory, but it will cause longer runtime.
+Making hash table smaller can be useful if you want to save memory, but it will cause longer runtime.

 Hash table size can range from *20* to *32*.
 Value specifies